RecklessTodd/cpu-miner/README.md

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
+cpu-miner was forked from pooler's CPUMiner, and has been started by Lucas Jones.
 * [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
 * [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight